EasterWorks/Cergs-Stealthchanger/README.md

 I have created a guide in this repo that covers all the steps I took from day 1 to fully-functional.
 You can find it here: https://github.com/EasterWorks/Cergs-Stealthchanger/blob/main/Hardware-And-Calibration.md

+## Extrapolation

+You will notice that there is a folder named "Extrapolation".
+This includes experiments I've done with the Stealthchanger ecosystem to try to make it more approachable, more reliable, and overall improved.
+It primarily has a focus on lessons learned for now, but I will include files and information for anything that I tried that I found particularly valuable as well.

 ## Credits:
 Viesturz, "tapchanger"
 - https://github.com/viesturz/tapchanger